 An archipelago of 333 tropical islands, Fiji is one of the most developed Pacific Island economies however, a chronic lack in investment and under-employment pose obstacles to sustainable and equitable economic growth in Fiji.

 More than 250,000 people in the Fiji islands live in poverty and many more Fijians live on or just above the poverty line.
 Efficient delivery in health care, in education, in work opportunities and other social services are incredibly difficult in Fiji.

 A great disparity exists between the working class communities and the multi-national owned tourism resorts which represent approx 25% of Fiji’s Gross domestic product.
 Sadly, much of the wealth generated from this sector does not filter down to the local communities.

 IVI have a well established program in Fiji build by local Fijian’s with in depth understanding of the local needs.
 We have a have a variety of skilled and non skilled volunteering options for anyone seeking to live like a local far away from the trendy monotonous tourist resorts.

-IVI’s Fiji Placements are broken into 2 types being Home Stays or Volunteer Houses.
+IVI’s Fiji Placements are broken into 2 types being Home Stays or Volunteer Centers:

-Breakfast – Wheatbix, cornflakes, bread, butter etc, tea, coffee, milo.
-Volunteers can make their own eggs should they wish.
+Breakfast – Wheatbix, cornflakes, bread, butter, tea, coffee, milo etc. Volunteers can choose to have eggs if they wish.

 Lunch – Volunteers to prepare their own sandwich.
 Tuna, cold meat, salad, eggs.
 Some prefer to take left over dinner from the night before for lunch.